 - Catch all the clutter.
 Grab an empty laundry basket and go from room-to-room picking up all the clutter and out-of-place items.
 If you’re really short on time, you can stash this basket somewhere your guests won’t see or start putting the items back where they belong.

 - Hit the kitchen.
 Give it a quick clean by unloading and loading the dishwasher, decluttering the counters and wiping down all surfaces.

 - Make your bed.
 Even if your guests likely won’t enter your room, it’ll make your home look and feel cleaner.

 - Run the vacuum.
 The last thing you should do is run the vacuum.
 Start in the areas your guests will be congregating, i.e., living room, kitchen, bathroom then continue on as time allows.

-Need more checklists?
-Try this compilation blog full of links to the best cleaning checklists for every room.
-Exhausted by all these lists?
-Contact The Maids.
+Need a weekly cleaning checklist or a room-by-room list?
+Try this compilation of house cleaning checklists and charts.
+If you get tired of using a cleaning list, just contact The Maids and we’ll use ours!.
 Our cleaning services are second-to-none when it comes to checking off your entire cleaning list.